wjm2202/Rocket/README.md

 # Rocket
-Rocket design accpted by client for development
+Rocket design accepted by client for development